 - Do they want to see something visually beautiful?
 Interesting?
 Thought-provoking.
 A talking point?

 Gear your value messages to your prospective followers and your current followers, and gear your promotional messages to your loyal, existing followers.

-The reason I suggest that is because you concentrate on making your content serve a slightly different purpose – in order to attract new followers, your value content should stand out from the crowd, it needs great hashtags, and it needs to be extremely clear what it’s about.
-Your promotional messages are warmer in vibe, speak more intimately to your audience, and must be strongly branded to it’s clear in a split second that the post is from you.
+The reason I suggest that is because you concentrate on making your content serve a slightly different purpose – in order to attract new followers, your value content should stand out from the crowd, it needs relevant hashtags, and it needs to be extremely clear what it’s about.
+Your promotional messages are warmer in vibe, speak more intimately to your audience, and must be strongly branded so it’s clear in a split second that the post is from you.

 Bonus tip: If you want to automate your content scheduling on Instagram, I’d recommend you try this tool.

 Always lead followers back to your Instagram bio and your link – it’s a great way to boost engagement.
 Yes, you’ll sound like a broken record.
 But when it comes to social media, don’t rely on people going out of their way to find out who you are and what you do.
 They probably won’t.
 If you want anyone on social media (or online, for that matter) to do anything, you need to give very specific clear instructions about what you want them to do.

 Double tap to let me know that you enjoyed this post.
 If you want more helpful tips like this, click on my profile link to check out a freebie I think you’re going to love.